-"The absolute anarchy of singularities and ruptures".
+"The absolute anarchy of singularities and ruptures"22.

-Faced with the God of kings and the ordering of the world, the God of caliphs, emperors and the Law (of the Father, of the State, of Science, etc.), faced with the political, economic and religious rules - and in the court of men this time but alongside witches, demons and magical forces - monotheism is forced to invent or invent a new one. ), in the face of political, economic and religious rules - and in the court of men this time but alongside witches, demons and magical forces - monotheism is forced to invent or leave a place (which changes everything) for the old anarchic figure of Satan; Lucifer (the "light-bearer"), for a long time the most obedient of God's servants, the most reasonable and luminous of
+Faced with the God of kings and the ordering of the world, the God of caliphs, emperors and the Law (of the Father, of the State, of Science, etc.), faced with the political, economic and religious rules - and in the court of men this time but alongside witches, demons and magical forces - monotheism is forced to invent or invent a new one.), in the face of political, economic

-Proudhon.
+At a maximum degree of intensity and pretension, but like any other thing, as small and fleeting as it may be, the figure of the monotheistic God (with its rites, its apparatuses, its sects, churches, legislations, faithful and servants) is lived as an "absolute", says Proudhon12.
 An "absolute" that is homologous to the absolute of Capital, of the State, of the Individual or of any other "resultant" (oppressive or emancipatory).
-Absolutes or "monads" say Proudhon and Tarde, "all born free and original" but, "all eager (...) for domination and universal assimilation".
+Absolutes or "monads" say Proudhon and Tarde, "all born free and original" but, "all eager (...) for domination and universal assimilation"13.
 Absolutes that produce faith(s) and beliefs, convictions, wills and subjective identifications.
 Absolutes embedded one in the others, and confronted with an infinite multitude of other absolutes, positively, by resisting them, by revolting against them, by refusing their law and their imperialism, but also negatively by claiming to submit them to their own law and their own imperialism, inside as well as outside of what constitutes them; by reduction and decomposition, by absorption, colonization, submission and oppression.

-For a long time dispersed and competing, in the immediacy of a multitude of occult forces, practices and local deities, singular and contradictory - "within reach" -, religious expressions and their "magical" proximity like all the other products of collective forces (economic, social, political...), have found themselves, almost everywhere in the world, centralized, monopolized and "alienated" by entities and machines that are ever more vast and dominant.
-16] "God and the State" God and Capital.
-Capital and the State as alienations of economic and political forces.
-God as alienation and concentration of representations and intelligence, as the imaginary keystone of authority.
-God as dispossession of oneself, of one's faith in one's own power (to raise one's arm, to write a poem...) of one's beliefs in the strength and happiness everywhere observed
+For a long time dispersed and competing, in the immediacy of a multitude of occult forces, practices and local deities, singular and contradictory - "within reach" -, religious expressions and their "magical" proximity like all the other products of collective forces (economic, social, political...), have found themselves, almost everywhere in the world, centralized, monopolized and "alienated" by entities and machines that are ever more vast and dominant14.
+16] "God and the State"15.
+God and Capital and the State as alienations of economic and